jtmnf/SimpleOreGenerator/readme.md

 # SimpleOreGen
-A Simple Ore Generator with a lot of functionalities for Minecraft 1.9
+A Simple Ore Generator with a lot of functionalities for Minecraft 1.9, 1.9.4, 1.10 and 1.10.2

 # License
 ##Public Modpacks